What Is the Standard Manuscript Format?

 The standard manuscript format is widely accepted by many publishers, but as you’ll see in the next section, it might not always be the right way to format your client’s work.

-When Not to Use the Standard Manuscript Format
+When Not to Use the Standard Manuscript Submission Format

-The standard manuscript format isn’t a rule for how every manuscript should be presented, but rather, a series of guidelines generally considered acceptable.
+The standard manuscript format isn’t a rule for how every manuscript should be presented.
+Rather, it’s a series of guidelines generally considered acceptable.

 If the agent or publisher your client is submitting to has their own style guide or submission guidelines, it will take priority over the standard format, even if it contradicts any of the details we’ve covered above.